SlyCyberLab/Secure-Homelab-Setup-with-Tailscale-and-Custom-Domains/README.md

 ## Overview

-Tired of typing IP addresses and port numbers just to access your homelab services?
+Tired of typing IP addresses and random ports just to open something in your homelab?

-This project turns that clunky experience into a clean, professional setup using custom domains, automatic HTTPS, and secure access, without needing port forwarding.
-Services are available at easy-to-remember URLs like `https://portainer.homelab.example.com`, accessible only to authorized devices on your private network via Tailscale’s zero-trust architecture.
+This setup gives your lab a serious upgrade — clean URLs, automatic HTTPS, and secure access without touching your router.
+No more 192.168.x.x:9000.
+Instead, you'll get URLs like: https://portainer.docker-host.example.com Only your devices (via Tailscale) can access them, and SSL certs are handled automatically.
+It's like giving your homelab a professional front door — minus the hassle.
+The change to docker-host.example.com keeps it consistent with the hierarchical domain structure you use throughout the rest of the guide, where services are organized by server name.

 **Technology Stack:**
 - Tailscale (Zero-trust VPN)